vmray/vmray-misp-feed/docs/install.md

 Install the **vmray-misp-feed** using either `curl` or `wget` or another similar tool.

-For example, if you use `wget`, execute:
+For example, if you use `curl`, execute:

 ```bash
 curl https://raw.githubusercontent.com/vmray/vmray-misp-feed/main/install.sh | sh